 According to the PDSA, these are some of the signs to look out for in unwell guinea pigs:

-- Eating less or not eating
+Eating less or not eating.

-- Fast, noisy or heavy breathing
+Fast, noisy, or heavy breathing.

-- Diarrhoea
+-

-- Drinking or peeing more
+Drinking or peeing more than usual.

-See the full list of guinea pig health symptoms on the PDSA website.
+You can see the full list of guinea pig health symptoms on the PDSA website.

 Health problems that may occur in guinea pigs